scu-zjz/ForensicHub/README.md

 1. Dataset Preparation

 Download the DiffusionForensics dataset from (https://github.com/ZhendongWang6/DIRE).
 The experiment only uses the ImageNet portion.
 Format the data as JSON.
-ForensicHub does not restrict how the dataset is loaded—just make sure the Dataset returns fields as defined in `\core\base_dataset.py` This means users are free to implement their own loading logic.
+ForensicHub does not restrict how the data is loaded—just make sure the Dataset returns fields as defined in `\core\base_dataset.py`.
+This means users are free to implement their own loading logic.
 In this case, we use `/tasks/aigc/datasets/label_dataset.py`, which expects a JSON with entries like with label of 0 and 1 representing a image of real and generated: